graphql/graphql-over-http/README.md

 - `400` (Bad Request), in case of a validation error
 - `401` (Unauthorized), if an unauthenticated client is not allowed to access the schema
 - `500` (Internal Server Error), for unexpected failures in the server

+As an example, the way authorization errors may be handled illustrates the different error conditions.
+If a client is forbidden from making any GraphQL requests at all, the server may respond with status code `403` (Forbidden) and not return any GraphQL data.
+In contrast to that, a client might be allowed to access the schema, but requests some restricted fields.
+Given the server can provide at least partial `data`, the response would have status code `200` (OK) and include `errors` as part of the GraphQL response.

 It is RECOMMENDED to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).